 In order to know the answer, I would have to consume Befil and start tracking my blood pressure daily.

-That is exactly what I had been doing.
+That is exactly what I did.

 The test period was set for 2 weeks.

 First, I had to establish my base level blood pressure.

 I’ve fixed the time of the day to measure my BP at 6 am every morning before I had my breakfast.